CartoDB/academy/_app/_cartodbjs-ground-up/01-createvis-vs-createlayer.md

 }
 {% endhighlight %}

 And that's it!
-All you need is that snippet of code, a script block that sources CartoDB.js, and inclusion of the CartoDB.js CSS file.
-It's really one of the easiest ways to create a custom map on your webpage.
+All you need is that snippet of code, and make sure you follow all the steps in the [template structure](#template-structure).
+It's one of the easiest ways to create a custom map on your webpage.

 createVis also accepts options that you specifiy outside of the CartoDB Editor.
 They take the form of a [JS object](http://www.w3schools.com/js/js_objects.asp), and can be passed as a third optional argument.